-The Clinical Medical Assistant program provides training for those who wish to work in the clinical areas of health care and enable students to gain knowledge and skills necessary for entry-level employment in a healthcare setting.
-Medical Assistants play an important role in performing clinical and administrative tasks that supports the work of physicians and other healthcare professionals.
+The Clinical Medical Assistant program provides training for those who wish to work in the clinical areas of health care and enables students to gain knowledge and skills necessary for entry-level employment in a healthcare setting.
+Medical Assistants play an important role in performing clinical and administrative tasks that support the work of physicians and other healthcare professionals.
 With changes in the healthcare industry and government policies and regulations, the need for well-trained Medical Assistants has grown significantly.

 Students will develop skills that focus on direct patient care and typical clinical and laboratory skills, such as: